-i.
-Provide a brief description of the standard(s).
+• Provide a brief description of the standard(s).
 This description should identify the practices which must be implemented by child care programs.

-Minimum standards for licensed child care centers, school-age, before-, and afterschool programs, and licensed and registered child care homes require providers to:
+Minimum standards for licensed child care centers, school-age, before-, and after-school programs, and licensed and registered child care homes require providers to:

-- obtain a parent or guardian's permission to transport the children in their care; - have a transportation policy; - prohibit alcohol, controlled substances, and smoking while transporting;

-- maintain vehicles in safe operating condition; - take safety precautions when loading and unloading children; - use passenger safety seat systems; - require the use of safety belts for caregivers and drivers; - carry a driver's license and documentation of the names of the children being transported; - emergency medical transport and treatment authorization forms for each child being transported; - parent's names and telephone numbers and emergency telephone numbers for each child being transported; - carry safety equipment, including a fire extinguisher and first-aid kit; - have a plan to handle transportation emergencies; - have communication requirements regarding the transport of children; and - under certain circumstances, have an electronic child-safety alarm installed.
+- obtain a parent or guardian's permission to transport the children in their care; - have a transportation policy; - prohibit alcohol, controlled substances, and smoking while transporting; - maintain vehicles in safe operating condition; - take safety precautions when loading and unloading children; - use passenger safety seat systems; - require the use of safety belts for caregivers and drivers; - carry a driver's license and documentation of the names of the children being transported; - carry safety equipment, including a fire extinguisher and first-aid kit; - have a plan to handle transportation emergencies; - have communication requirements regarding the transport of children; and - under certain circumstances, have an electronic child-safety alarm installed.

-ii.
-Describe any variations in the standard(s) by category of care (i.e. Center, FCC, Inhome), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
+Describe any variations in the standards by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), and the age of the children in care.